jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 #### Logic tags

-These tags allow you to execute opérations and can be used to create variables, for loops, control structures, etc.
+These tags allow you to execute operations and can be used to create variables, for loops, control structures, etc.

 ##### Assign variables

-The code hereunder will assign all blogposts in the `blogposts` collection to an `allBlogposts` variable and use the built in `reverse` filter to sort them by reverse date order.
+The code below will assign all blogposts in the `blogposts` collection to an `allBlogposts` variable and use the built-in `reverse` filter to sort them by reverse date order.

 ```njk
 {% set blogposts = collections.blogposts | reverse %}